 Your eating habits will be assessed during the admission process.
 A score will show how you are doing regarding healthy food choices.
 Recommendations will be made to assist you to achieve the optimum nutritional goal.

 Other pulmonary patients with similar conditions will cheer you on as you are going through the program.
 They cheer for your success and provide encouragement.
-Our chaplain is available to help navigate your ups and downs.
+Our chaplain is available to help navigate your ups and downs when needed.

 Qualified Entrance to the Program